 - Katana: The ultimate melee weapon, this Japanese sword is good for cutting fools up.

 - Baseball Bat: Take me out to the ball game!
-Whack your opponents head out of the ballpark!
+Whack an opponent's head out of the ballpark!

 - Nightstick: When cops aren't chowing down on donuts, they like to smack people with these.

-- Chainsaw: Slows you down and incredibly slow to use.
-Disappointingly ineffective.
+- Chainsaw: Slows Tommy down and incredibly slow to use.